 - High molding efficiency.
-Since the SLS technology does not completely melt the powder, but only sinters it, the manufacturing speed of a is fast.
+Since the SLS technology does not completely melt the powder, but only sinters it, the manufacturing speed is fast.

 - High material utilization.
 Un-sintered materials can be reused, with less material waste and lower cost.

 - No support is needed.
 Since the un-sintered powder can support the cavity and cantilever of the model, it is not necessary to design additional support structures like FDM and SLA processes, and can directly produce prototypes and components with complex shapes.

 - Wide applications.
 Due to the diversification of molding materials, different molding materials can be used to make sintered parts for different purposes, which can be used to manufacture prototype design models, mold master molds, precision casting investment molds, casting shells, and cores.